JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 If this bird looks a bit puzzled, it's because he was looking at our car with telephoto lenses coming out of every window, with the rattle of high-speed photo bursts sounding rather incongruous in the quiet steppe!

 2. Absolutely stunning photo, Thibaud!
-Posted one year ago
+Posted 3 years ago

-1. Thanks Niel :) Posted one year ago
+1. Thanks Niel :) Posted 3 years ago

 5. Lovely Thibaud!
 Great eye!
-Posted one year ago, modified one year ago
+Posted 3 years ago, modified 3 years ago

 Sign in or Join in order to comment.